Hartford Beach State Park

 Hartford Beach State Park is a South Dakota state park on Big Stone Lake in Roberts County, South Dakota in the United States.
-The park is open for year-round recreation, including cabins, camping, swimming, fishing, hiking, disc golf, geocaching and boating.
+The park's year-round recreational features include cabins, camping, swimming, fishing, hiking, disc golf, geocaching and boating.

-Recreation
+History

-Hartford Beach State Park is open for year-round recreation.
-There are 87 campsites which feature electric hook-ups and 4 cabins.
-Fishing and a boat ramp to Big Stone Lake are available.
+Hartford Beach was among three parks established in 1945 when the South Dakota Legislature created the statewide park system.
+The other two parks added to the system were Lake Herman State Park and Oakwood Lakes State Park.
+Up until that time, Custer State Park, which opened in 1919, was the only park managed by the state.